cod3licious/python_tutorial/README.md

 This repository contains Jupyter Notebooks to teach you the basics in Python that you need for my machine learning course (&rarr; [book](https://franziskahorn.de/mlbook/) and [exercises](https://github.com/cod3licious/ml_exercises)).
 Additionally, you might want to refresh your memory on the [linear algebra basics](https://franziskahorn.de/mlws_resources/math_basics.pdf), which will also come in very handy.

+If you want to learn more about software development best practices, have a look at my other book: [Research Software Engineering: A Primer](https://franziskahorn.de/rsebook/).
+Chapter 3 on Tools also contains more information on how to set up your development environment.

 ### Using Python

 This tutorial requires a recent Python installation (version 3.8 or later) together with Jupyter Notebook and the libraries listed in `requirements.txt`.
 You can either install these locally on your own machine or work in a preconfigured cloud environment. <br>